-They include steps you need to take and milestones you need to reach in order to call your efforts towards a goal a success.
+They include steps you need to take and milestones you need to reach in order to call your efforts a success.

 A product map that illustrates the steps you need to take and milestones you need to reach on the road from the planning stages to the successful launch of the app you are developing.

 Some companies, like Pumble, have publicly available roadmaps, allowing clients and customers to be in the loop when it comes to product updates.